dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/guide/features.md

 breadcrumbText: Enable Features
 ---

-# Enable Dynamsoft Camera Enhancer Features
+# Advanced Features

-DCE features can promote the quality of video streaming to improve the efficiency of image processing.

-On this page, you will read:

-- All available features of Dynamsoft Camera Enhancer.
-- How to use these features.
+On this page, you will read about how to use advanced features of Dynamsoft Camera Enhancer and how they help you on obtaining higher quality video streaming.
+A valid license is required when using the advanced features.

-## How to Enable DCE Features
+## Advanced Features Summary

-`enableFeatures` and `disableFeatures` is the method designed for controlling DCE features.
-The required parameter of the method is a combined value of `EnumEnhancerFeatures` members.
-Currently, the members of `EnumEnhancerFeatures` are available as follow:
+All the advanced feaatures are defined in enumeration `EnumEnhancerFeatures`.
+Currently, they are available as follow:

 | Feature | Enumeration Member | Value |
 | ------- | ------ | ----- |